mmistakes/made-mistakes-jekyll/_drafts/paper-53-basics.md

 By all means use whatever tool you're most comfortable with.
 If you're new to iPad drawing and just want to practice the techniques I'm going to describe next, do yourself a solid and stick with the ink pen.

-There are many techniques for indicating light and shadow when drawing with ink but they all follow the same general principle.
+There are many techniques for suggesting light and shadow when drawing with ink but they all follow the same general principle.
 Draw marks where there are shadows, and leave the canvas blank where there are highlights.

 ### Parallel Hatching